by Simon Ager

 Yes, definitely.
 I have enjoyed this course so far and hope to complete it eventually.
 I have successfully tried out some of the phrases on Hindi-speaking friends, and when I listen to online Hindi radio broadcasts, such as BBC Hindi, I am starting to pick odd bits and pieces.

 Simon Ager is author of Omniglot and has studied many languages.
-He speaks five languages fluently (English, French, Mandarin Chinese, Welsh and Irish), can get by in six others, and has a basic knowledge of eight more.
+He speaks five languages fluently (English, French, Mandarin Chinese, Welsh and Irish), can speak five others fairly well, and has a basic knowledge of ten more.

 Learn Chinese Characters with the Omniglot Chinese app |